Fudenberg-Research-Group/ChIP-FRiP/README.md

 # fastaFRiP

 ## Description
-This is a pipeline for calculating FRiP ("fraction of reads in peaks") from bed + fastq.
+This is a pipeline for calculating FRiP ("fraction of reads in peaks") from FASTQ.

+This involves mapping and filtering FASTQ to generate bam files (with bowtie2 and samtools), calling peaks (with macs2).
+FRiP is then calculated from the bam files and bed files.
+Publicly-available datasets provide FASTQ files, however, bam files are often not provided, yet essential for calculating FRiP.

+The fastaFRiP pipeline can be used to process ChIP-seq datasets that are:
+- spike-in or not spike-in
+- single-end or paired-end
+- with input or with no input

+This repository additional provides scripts for:
+- managing metadata from SRA/GEO (via ffq)
+- computing FRiP (via DeepTools)

 ## Prerequisites
 - Python